 - Place the chopped cauliflower in a casserole dish.
 Pour the sauce over the top.

-- Cover the dish and bake at 350 degrees for 30 minutes.
+- Cover the dish and bake at 350 degrees F for 30 minutes.
 Remove the cover and continue to bake for one hour.

 - 20 minutes before the baking time ends, sprinkle the garlic bread crumbs on top.
 Continue to bake for 20 minutes.